To Retain Talent, GCs Should Prioritize Mission Statements

 The COVID-19 pandemic and the "Great Resignation" that followed — droves of people leaving the workforce — has challenged every corporation and every employee at every level, especially legal departments.

 My firm conducted a study last year in collaboration with Wakefield Research to measure the effect COVID-19 has had on corporate legal department values and the general counsel that lead them.
-The study, which included responses from 220 general counsel at companies with more than $250 million in annual revenue, found that legal leaders are feeling acute strain from "managing corporate ethics while in the middle of a global health crisis."
+The 2021 GC Survey Report on In-House Legal Department Mission Statements, Goals & Objectives, which included responses from 220 general counsel at companies with more than $250 million in annual revenue, found that legal leaders are feeling acute strain from "managing corporate ethics while in the middle of a global health crisis."

 For legal departments trying to better manage values and mitigate the impact of the Great Resignation by attracting new talent and retaining the blue-chip talent they require to be successful partners to the business, the results from the study also uncovered a potential solution — the prioritization of departmental mission statements.